How much does it cost to travel to Similan Islands?

 Is Similan Islands expensive to visit?

 Within Asia, Similan Islands is a very expensive destination compared to other places.
 It is in the top 10% of cities in Asia for its travel costs.
-There are only a few cities as expensive as Similan Islands in the region, such as Tokyo or Taipei.
+There are only a few cities as expensive as Similan Islands in the region, such as Taipei.

 For more details, and to find out if it's within your travel budget, see Is Similan Islands Expensive?